-In addition to the consolidated financial statements, we audited the annual financial statements and the combined management report of Francotyp-Postalia Holding AG and performed various audits of the annual financial statements of subsidiaries.
-We also performed other statutory or contractual audits, such as the audit of the remuneration report and agreed-upon procedures regarding compliance with debt covenants.
-We also provided consulting services in connection with compliance with regulatory requirements and in the IT area.
+In addition to the consolidated financial statements, we audited the annual financial statements and the summarised management report of Francotyp-Postalia Holding AG and conducted various audits of the annual financial statements of subsidiaries.

+Furthermore, other statutory or contractual audits were carried out, such as the audit of the remuneration report as well as agreed examination procedures with regard to compliance with debt covenants.
+In addition, we provided consulting services in connection with compliance with regulatory requirements and in the IT area.